 GREETING THE MAYOR ON ARRIVAL AT AN EVENT

-It is usual for an appointed person to meet the Mayor at the entrance to the building (to escort him to be relieved of his coat if necessary) and introduce him to the person responsible for organising the function.
+It is usual for an appointed person to meet the Mayor at the entrance to the building (to escort them to be relieved of their coat if necessary) and introduce them to the person responsible for organising the function.

 Similar arrangements should be made for the Mayoress/Consort.
-Where there is an official party procession, the Mayor will enter with the President on his right, followed by the wife of the President with the Mayoress/Consort on her right.
+Where there is an official party procession, the Mayor will enter with the President on their right, followed by the wife/partner of the President with the Mayoress/Consort on their right.
 People present should rise and remain standing until the official party is seated.

 On leaving, the Mayor/Mayoress/consort should be escorted to the exit door and persons present should stand until the official party has left the room.